 Raised on a farm in Lazbuddie, he demonstrated an entrepreneurial spirit at a young age.
 Josh started farming at the age of 15 and continued to grow the business into a respectable operation up to the time he merged it into Blue Sky Farms.

 Outside of Blue Sky Farms, Josh stays busy with his commercial real estate company, land acquisitions, and feeding cattle.
 He and his wife Kristen have two children: Aidan and Jacey.
 Josh holds a BBA and a master’s degree in Professional Accounting from West Texas A&M University.

 K.R.
 Averhoff is a partner in Blue Sky Farms and is part of the management team that leads the overall organization and direction of the business.
 In addition, he works closely with the managers at each of the locations and assists with getting new projects started and focusing on areas of opportunity.
 Prior to joining Blue Sky Farms, K. R. worked for Dairy Services, another entity owned by Harry and two other dairymen in the Texas panhandle where he focused his time on performance metrics, group purchases, and other dairy projects that they had for him as their businesses had grown.

 K. R. graduated with an Animal Science degree from Tarleton State University in 2003 and received an MBA from Texas Tech University in 2005.
 After college, he spent some time in the industry working for ABS Global and Monsanto Dairy Business.
 K. R. is currently on the committee for the High Plains Dairy Conference, part of the local dairy peer group, and has volunteered with the North American Intercollegiate Dairy Challenge.

-He currently lives in Shallowater, TX with his wife, Robin, and their daughters Lynlee & Ellie Kate.
+He currently lives in Shallowater, TX with his wife, Robin, and their children Lynlee, Ellie Kate, and Collins.